Another eLearnSecurity course down, so here comes my eMAPT review!

 While I did have a few negative things to say about the course, I still really enjoyed it.

 This was an interesting course, and my first real foray into the world of mobile exploitation.
-I may pick up the MAHH in the future to brush up and learn even more.
+I may pick up The Mobile Application Hacker’s Handbook in the future to brush up and learn even more.

 In the end though, I’m not terribly motivated to continue with mobile exploitation or research at this time.
 I think the lack of interest is because of my interaction and feelings towards the discipline, but the course also didn’t get me as excited as some of the earlier ones have.